Emman-pip/DBMS-finalprojII/README.md

 # RESERVATION SYSTEM FOR VINEYARD, TANAUAN

 ##### This project is not an official project of the Vineyard, Tanauan.
-The code here is written by Emmanuel Parreno and Cristian Miriana, university students at BSU - Malvar
+The code here is written by Emmanuel Parreno and Cristian Mirana, university students at BSU - Malvar

+The program features error handling, oop, date conflict checker using java, etc.

 ### Screen shots of the Projram: